 There are many transportation options for you to get around in Morocco:

 There are 18 airports in Morocco to help you explore the country, from north to south, saving your time for long distances.

-There is a rail network covering the entire country, which is a good way to meet local people, admire enchanting landscape, and experience local lifestyle.
-A high-speed train will serve the Casablanca-Tangiers route starting from 2018.
+There is a rail network covering the entire country, which is a good way to meet local people, admire the enchanting landscape, and experience the local lifestyle.
+A high-speed train will serve the Casablanca-Tangiers route starting in 2018.